awslabs/graphstorm/docs/source/api/graphstorm.eval.rst

-    If users want to implement customized evaluators or evaluation methods, a best practice is to extend the base evaluator, i.e., the ``GSgnnBaseEvaluator``, and the corresponding evaluation interfaces, e.g., ``GSgnnPredictionEvalInterface``` for prediction tasks, and ``GSgnnLPRankingEvalInterface`` for link prediction tasks, and then implement the abstract methods.
+    If users want to implement customized evaluators or evaluation methods, a best practice is to extend the base evaluator, i.e., the ``GSgnnBaseEvaluator``, and the corresponding evaluation interfaces, e.g., ``GSgnnPredictionEvalInterface``` for prediction evaluation, and ``GSgnnLPRankingEvalInterface`` for ranking based link prediction evaluation, and then implement the abstract methods defined in those interface classes.

 .. currentmodule:: graphstorm.eval